morpframework/morpfw/docs/pas.rst

 PAS provides several key API endpoints such as registration, login, logout, user management, group management, and api key management.

-To enable PAS, you will need to mount the auth application on your application by adding the following code in a new file. (eg: ``authn.py``)
+To enable PAS, your application have to be a subclass of ``morpfw.SQLApp``.
+``App.hook_auth_models()`` method should then be called to register PAS related views.

 .. literalinclude:: authapp.py
    :language: python

-Afterwards, load the authentication policy on your application:
+Afterwards, load the PAS authentication policy in your application

 .. code-block:: yaml

-   application:
-      authn_policy: myproject.authn:AuthnPolicy
+   configuration:
+      morpfw.authn.policy: morpfw.authn.pas.policy:DefaultAuthnPolicy